Pierre André de Suffren: Seven Years' War

-Toulon was blockaded by Edward Boscawen's forces but, on 16 August 1758, La Clue seized an opportunity to make a sortie with 12 ships and 3 frigates.
+Toulon was blockaded by a British fleet under Edward Boscawen but on 16 August 1758 La Clue seized an opportunity to make a sortie with 12 ships and 3 frigates.
 The frigate HMS Gibraltar detected La Clue's squadron and reported to Boscawen, who moved to intercept.
 Meanwhile, the French squadron failed to maintain formation and scattered.
-In the ensuing Battle of Lagos, Océan ran aground in Almadora Bay and was burnt by the British, in violation of neutrality laws, while her crew was taken prisoner, including Suffren.
-He returned to France after several months and was left without employ at sea for several years.
+In the ensuing Battle of Lagos, Océan ran aground in Almadora Bay and in violation of Portuguese neutrality was burnt by Boscawen's fleet while her crew was taken prisoner by the British, including Suffren.
+He returned to France after several months and was left without employment at sea for several years.

 Interwar period

 On the return of peace in 1763 Suffren intended again to do the service in the caravans which was required to qualify him to hold the high and lucrative posts of the order.
-He was, however, named to the command of the 20-gun xebec Caméléon, which he cruised against the Barbary pirates.
+He was, however, named to the command of the 20-gun xebec Caméléon, which he cruised against Barbary pirates.
 Shortly thereafter, he transferred on Singe, also a 20-gun xebec, part of a squadron under Louis Charles du Chaffault de Besné.
 He took part in the Larache expedition.
-In 1767, Suffren was promoted to frigate captain and called to Brest to serve on the 64-gun Union, flagship of a squadron headed by Breugnon.
-Upon his return, he was promoted to Frigate captain on 18 August 1767.
+On 18 August 1767, Suffren was promoted to frigate captain and called to Brest to serve on the 64-gun Union, flagship of a squadron headed by Breugnon.

 After the end of the expedition, Suffren returned to Malta to resume escort duty with the order.
 He spent four years, rising from Knight to Commander.
-In February 1772, he was promoted to captain in the French Navy, and returned to Toulon to take command of the 26-gun frigate Mignonne.
+In February 1772, he was promoted to ship-of-the-line captain and returned to Toulon to take command of the 26-gun frigate Mignonne.
 He conducted two patrols in the Eastern Mediterranean.

-In 1776, Duchaffault appointed Suffren to the command of the 26-gun frigate Alcmène.
+In 1776, de Besné appointed Suffren to the command of the 26-gun frigate Alcmène.
 She departed for a training cruise to drill new navy officers.
-From that time till the beginning of the War of American Independence he commanded vessels in the squadron of evolution which the French government had established for the purpose of training its officers.
+From that time till the beginning of the American Revolutionary War he commanded vessels in the squadron of evolution which the French government had established for the purpose of training its officers.